South Carolina National Guard Honors Retired Major General R. Van McCarty

 |0

-This work, South Carolina National Guard Honors Retired Major General R. Van McCarty [Image 2 of 2], by SGT Duran Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina National Guard Honors Retired Major General R. Van McCarty, by MAJ Karla Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.